QuickFastly/Nova-Regna/World/Organizations/Corporations/Hijiya Corporation.md

 While their total revenue is still massive, their profits are so minuscule that there is a quite significant risk of taking losses significant enough to require making further cuts to avoid bankruptcy if they meet too difficult of competition.
 In an attempt to mitigate that risk while also working back to their former glory, Hijiya has begun to diversify into new fields, most notably in finance, and also rents out most of its defunct office space.

 One unexpected venture for Hijiya, though, was their contract with a virtual idol group in Shinzen.
 Their prototype android, [[K-17 T0]], was scouted by the idol group during one of its video game livestreams, a form of media that had seen explosive growth in Shinzen that various idol groups capitalized on.
 K-17 T0's live streams from then on became a surprisingly significant source of not only revenue, but positive public reception and interest for the company, becoming the unofficial face of Hijiya among virtual idol fans.
+The company is currently exploring further investment into this field.

 Company activity by revenue share:
 1. Artificial Intelligence - 22.2%